Planning Your 2020-2021 Aardvark Israel Experience

 How seriously has the coronavirus impacted Israel?

 From the first diagnosed case of COVID-19 in Israel on February 21, 2020, the government quickly implemented strategies to proactively and aggressively prevent the spread of the virus.
 The timing, variety and aggressiveness of measures which were taken ultimately proved to be highly effective in ensuring the public’s safety.
-As a result, Israel has been a leader in the management of the pandemic and has demonstrated a high rate of testing, and low rate of infection, death, and serious cases.
-The government of Israel issued strict orders throughout the crisis which were implemented nationwide to ensure a coordinated approach to the containment.
-These restrictions were constantly reevaluated with adjustments being made on a frequent basis to balance health objectives with the true needs of society.
+Israel has demonstrated a high rate of testing, and low rate of infection, death, and serious cases.
 As Israelis, we are experienced in facing challenges head on and we used those skills to successfully overcome these circumstances as well.
 The country was prepared and had the resources, due to our constant state of readiness, to care for the safety and welfare of all of us.

 By early May, after the infection rate fell dramatically, a gradual return to regular daily life was implemented.
-(Click here to view Israel’s corona statistics.)
 Facial masks, physical distancing of two meters between individuals, and high levels of hygiene and cleanliness remain mandatory.
 By mid-June, all services, venues, and institutions will be fully reopened and limits on large gatherings lifted.
-A renewal of tourism is also expected in June with appropriate safety provisions in place.
-As of May 24, students with a valid visa are permitted to enter the country.
-The government continues to monitor the outbreak and will reinstate restrictions if necessary.

 What preventive and protective measures have you taken to help assure that current participants remain healthy?